 Photos: Irina Chira

-Thriller Live is on at the Lyric Theatre until 28th September 2014, for further information or to book visit here.
+Thriller Live is at the Lyric Theatre until 28th September 2014.
+For further information or to book visit the show’s website here.

 Watch a trailer for Thriller Live here: